EconomyLens.com

 – Bisons and planes –

-On the other hand, a special more favorable regime will apply as of September 1 to a number of EU exports to the US, including “unavailable natural resources” such as cork, all aircraft and aircraft parts, and generic pharmaceuticals.
-These would effectively face a “zero or close to zero” rate, the commission said.
+On the other hand, a special more favourable regime will apply as of September 1 to a number of EU exports to the US, including “unavailable natural resources” such as cork, all aircraft and aircraft parts, and generic pharmaceuticals.
+These would effectively face a “zero or close to zero” rate, the commission reported.
 “Faced with a challenging situation, we have delivered for our Member States and industry, and restored clarity and coherence to transatlantic trade,” said commission chief Ursula von der Leyen.
 “This is not the end of the process; we continue to engage with the US to agree more tariff reductions, to identify more areas of cooperation, and to create more economic growth potential.”

 © 2024 AFP